staceybrandsma/staceybrandsma.github.io/docs/README.md

 # Stacey Brandsma
-I am a Data Scientist with several years of experience analyzing data and building and deploying machine learning models in large healthcare and biotech companies.
+I am a senior data scientist with several years of experience analyzing data and building and deploying machine learning models in large healthcare and biotech companies.
 I am working towards a MSc in Computer Science to complement my MSc in Analytics and BSc in Biology.